bcvendingmachines/bcvendingmachines.github.io/README.md

 ### GH Pages

 Make sure [Angular CLI GH Pages](https://www.npmjs.com/package/angular-cli-ghpages) is installed.
+[Make sure your system variables PATH has Git](https://stackoverflow.com/a/4493004/18721369).
+Otherwise, you will get an __Error: spawn git ENOENT__ error.

-Then in _PowerShell_, run `ng deploy --base-href=/bcvm/` to deploy it to [zachneill.github.io/bcvm](https://zachneill.github.io/bcvm).
+In _PowerShell_ or _Command Prompt_, run `ng deploy --base-href=/bcvm/` to deploy it to [zachneill.github.io/bcvm](https://zachneill.github.io/bcvm).

-Run this in PowerShell because Bash mistreats base-href (it's a known issue).
-You may have to run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.
+Don't run this in Bash because Bash mistreats base-href (it's a known issue).
+If using Powershell, you may have to run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.
+Otherwise, you will get an error.

+If I publish using Bash, I get __Not allowed to load local resource__ when viewing the [GH Page](https://zachneill.github.io/bcvm).

 ### Android (DOESN'T WORK YET)